How to Install Gutter Guards

 Step 1: Read Instructions

-The warranty that comes with your gutter guards can be quickly voided due to an incorrect installation, so stick to the product’s specific steps for installation.
+The important warranty that comes with your gutter guards can be quickly voided due to an incorrect installation, so sticking to the product’s specific steps is imperative in order to avoid malfunction.

 Steps 2: Lift Shingles and Slide the Gutter Guard Into Place